Moocar/logback-gelf/README.md

 LOGBACK-GELF - A GELF Appender for Logback
 ==========================================

-A [Logback](http://logback.qos.ch/) appender that serializes logs to [GELF](https://www.graylog.org/resources/gelf-2/) and transports them to [Graylog](https://www.graylog.org/) servers.
+A [Logback](http://logback.qos.ch/) appender that encodes logs to [GELF](https://www.graylog.org/resources/gelf-2/) and transports them to [Graylog](https://www.graylog.org/) servers.

 **NOTE: Version 0.2 is NOT backwards compatible with previous versions (<= 0.12).
 [Read about the changes](#v02-changes)**

-Depdency information
+Dependency information
 -----------------------------------

 Logback-gelf is up on